brunokoga/Montevideo/monsters_dir/creatureTypes.md

 A humanoid usually has two arms, two legs, and one head, or a human-like torso, arms, and a head.
 Humanoids have few or no supernatural or extraordinary abilities, but most can speak and usually have well-developed societies.
 They are usually Small or Medium (with the exception of giants).
 Every humanoid creature also has a specific subtype to match its race, such as human, giant, goblinoid, reptilian, or tengu.

 Humanoids with 1 Hit Die exchange the features of their humanoid Hit Die for the class features of a PC or NPC class.
 Humanoids of this sort are typically presented as 1st-level warriors, which means they have average combat ability and poor saving throws.
 Humanoids with more than 1 Hit Die are the only humanoids who make use of the features of the humanoid type.
-A humanoid has the following features (unless otherwise noted in a creature's entry).
+A humanoid has the following features (unless otherwise noted in a creature's entry.

 - d8 Hit Die, or by character class.
 - Base attack bonus equal to 3/4 total Hit Dice (medium progression).
 - One good save, usually Reflex.
 - Skill points equal to 2 + Int modifier (minimum 1) per Hit Die or by character class.
-The following are class skills for humanoids without a character class: [Climb](../skills/climb#_climb), [Craft](../skills/craft#_craft), [Handle Animal](../skills/handleAnimal#_handle-animal), [Heal](../skills/heal#_heal), [Profession](../skills/profession#_profession), [Ride](../skills/ride#_ride), and [Survival](../skills/survival#_survival).
+The following are class skills for humanoids without a character class: [Climb](../skill_dir/climb#_climb, [Craft](../skill_dir/craft#_craft, [Handle Animal](../skill_dir/handleAnimal#_handle-animal, [Heal](../skill_dir/heal#_heal, [Profession](../skill_dir/profession#_profession, [Ride](../skill_dir/ride#_ride, and [Survival](../skill_dir/survival#_survival).
 Humanoids with a character class use their class's skill list instead.
 Humanoids with both a character class and racial HD add these skill sto their list of class skills.

 **Traits** : A humanoid possesses the following traits (unless otherwise noted in a creature's entry).